justi-lai/HackRice2025/README.md

 - Ensure local repository is up-to-date with `git pull`
 - Selected code might not have substantial git history

+**"Chat context not working"**
+- Ensure you're in the correct mode (Code/Finance) for your content
+- Try manually adding context using the + button in the chat interface
+- Check that analysis results are available before adding them to chat

+**"Finance mode not recognizing financial code"**
+- Ensure your code uses recognizable financial libraries (pandas, numpy, zipline, etc.)
+- Try manually switching to Finance mode using the toggle buttons
+- Financial detection works best with trading algorithms and market data processing code

 ### Debug Information
 - Open VS Code Developer Console (F12) for detailed logs
 - Look for `[CodeScribe]` prefixed messages